Understanding Level 2 Hoarding

 - The clutter in the hoarder house is visible

-- The kitchens and bathrooms are messy
+- Messy kitchens and bathrooms

-- There is an excessive accumulation of garbage
+- Excessive accumulation of garbage

 - The hoarder is starting to self-isolate